 Also passing on the floors of their respective houses are:

 - AB 1954 (Quirk), another Cal NORML-sponsored bill, which would protect the right of patients to medical treatment if they use marijuana, and the right of physicians and clinics to treat them.
-This bill has passed on the Assembly floor and in the Senate Business, Professions and Economic Development and Appropriations committees, and will be voted on in the Senate this month.
-Write a Letter to Your State Senator in Support of AB 1954.
+This bill has passed on the Assembly and Senate floors and has been signed into law by Gov. Newsom.
+Thanks to all who took action on this bill!

 - AB 1706 (Bonta), which would expedite expungement of past marijuana convictions in California.
-It has passed through the Assembly and the Senate Public Safety Committee, and is in the Senate Appropriations suspense file.
-Tell Your State Senator to Vote for AB 1706.
+It has passed through the Assembly and the Senate and heads to the Governor’s desk.
+Tell Gov. Newsom to Sign AB 1706.

 - SB 1186 (Wiener), to require all local governments to permit access to medicinal cannabis in either a licensed dispensary or via delivery, has passed on the Senate floor in the Assembly Business & Professions and Judiciary committees, where Cal NORML testified in favor of the bill.
-It is now in the Assembly Appropriations suspense file.
+It has passed in Assembly Appropriations and heads to the Assembly floor.
 Please Send a Letter to Your Assemblymember in Support of SB 1186.

 - AB 2595 (Jones-Sawyer), which would require the State Department of Social Services to treat a parent’s use of cannabis in the same manner as alcohol or legally prescribed medication.
-It has passed through the Assembly and the Senate Human Services, Judiciary, and Appropriations committees and is up for a vote on the Senate floor.
-Write to Your State Senator in Support of AB 2595.
+It has passed through the Assembly and Senate.
+Write to Gov. Newsom in Support of AB 2595.

 - SB 998 (Hueso) to amend Ryan’s Law requiring health care facilities to allow cannabis use by terminally ill patients.
-It has passed through the Senate and the Assembly Health committees and Appropriations and heads for a vote on the Assembly floor.
+It has passed through the Senate and the Assembly and will head to the Governor’s desk for his signature.
 Write a Letter in Support of SB 998.

 - AB 1885 (Kalra), allowing veterinarians to recommend cannabis products.
-It has passed through the Assembly and the Senate Business, Professions and Economic Development committee and is in the Senate Appropriations suspense file.
+It has passed through the Assembly and Senate and is heading for the Governor’s desk.
 You can send a support letter on AB 1885 via https://petcannabis.org/

 - AB 2210 (Quirk – temporary cannabis event licenses).
 Has passed in the Assembly and the Senate Business, Professions and Economic Development committee.
 Passed through Senate Governmental Organization and Appropriations committees; heading for vote on Senate floor.